 In this environment, ratings and reviews will be critical to converting browsers to buyers.
 In fact, our Holiday survey highlights how it’s second only to price in enabling consumers to determine whether to follow through with a purchase – with 71% saying they have an impact when considering gifts for others and 68% when buying Holiday items for themselves.

 You need to be ready for this.
-You will make more money online this year than ever before.
-There is no doubt of that.
-But in order to maximize your share, UGC will be absolutely critical.
+In order to maximize your share of dollars for the Holiday and thereafter, UGC will be absolutely critical.

 As someone who works with leading brands and retailers on their UGC strategies day-in day-out (and has worked through my fair share of holiday seasons), I wanted to share some helpful recommendations for optimizing your ratings and reviews program at this time of year.

-Now is a good time to audit your review collection processes and consider if there are any improvements you can make — before the holidays are in full-swing.
+But you need to make sure you are best placed to capitalize: now is a good time to audit your review collection processes and consider if there are any improvements you can make.

 Take a look at your review form.